-It is said that happy employees are the building blocks to a successful company, where an equal exchange of labour and compensation in turn promotes a healthy environment for personal and economic growth.
-For all of us in this current era, in addition to our basic wages, welfare and benefits from working at a particular company is something that we have come to expect over the years.
+It is said that happy employees are the building blocks to a successful company, where an equal exchange of labor and compensation, in turn, promotes a healthy environment for personal and economic growth.
+For all of us in this current era, in addition to our basic wages, welfare and benefits from working at a particular company are something that we have come to expect over the years.

 You may have heard that a substantial amount of Japanese employees tend to stay within the same company throughout their entire careers, up until the day of their retirement.
 While there may be a multitude of factors that can influence an employee’s decision, the reality is that unsatisfied employees pose a large risk to a company, which can lead to both personal and financial loss.
 One way a company manages to keep these risks low and to ensure optimal employee satisfaction is through the implication of employee welfare and benefits.